dmitriz/cpsfy/DOCUMENTATION.md

 when all needed data are available.

-For instance, a CPS function with two callbacks such as `(resBack, errBack)` can be `ap`-plied over a pair of CPS functions, outputting plain functions each:
+For instance, a CPS function with two callbacks such as `(resBack, errBack)` can be `ap`-plied over a pair of CPS functions outputting plain functions each:
 ```js
 // These call some remote API